 excludes: flights to Nairobi, insurance, Kenya visa (currently $50), drinks other than tea/coffee/water, tips (guidance: $100 total), dinner in Nairobi

 Three price options:

 Island Camp has three grades of room/tent.
 All have proper beds, ensuite bathrooms and lake-view terraces.
 The 5 Classic rooms are like large, permanent tents; they are showing their age a bit but are comfortable.
 The 7 Deluxe rooms are wider and are part canvas, part solid structure.
-The 4 Superior rooms are large solid structures with canvas fronts — you won’t know what to do with all that space!
+The 4 Superior rooms are large solid structures with canvas fronts.
 The Superior rooms have electricity all day.

 The package price depends on your choice of room:

 NB That is not the rate per night — it’s the total price.
 A very good deal!